openlegend/core-rules/core/src/05-wealth-equipment/01-chapter-five.md

 \page

-<div class='footnote'>CHAPTER 5: WEALTH & EQUIPMENT</div>
+<div class='footnote'>CHAPTER 6: WEALTH & EQUIPMENT</div>

-**WL (Wealth Level)** is an indication of how expensive the item is to purchase.
-See the **Wealth** section earlier in this chapter for an explanation of how that works.

-**Properties** are the descriptors that make each weapon unique from others.
-These properties translate to specific game mechanics described below.

-**Banes** indicate specific banes that the weapon is particularly effective at inflicting.
-You may use the weapon to inflict the listed banes even if you are not using one of the attack attributes listed in the bane description.
-When an attacker uses the weapon to inflict one of the listed banes, they may treat the power level as reduced by one for purposes of meeting bane invocation attribute prerequisites, which the attacker still must meet.
+inflict one of the listed banes, they may treat the power level as reduced by one for purposes of meeting bane invocation attribute prerequisites, which the attacker still must meet.
 In addition, if you make a bane attack with the weapon, you get advantage 1 on the attack.

-> ### Weapons and Game Balance
->
-> Open Legend often stresses narrative over balance, and this is especially true when it comes to weapons.
-Not all weapons will be perfectly balanced (just as they aren't in real life), and so some weapons will often see play more than others.
-For example, a character would have little reason to use a shortsword over a longsword, mechanically speaking, because they are identical except that a longsword has the versatility of being used in either one or two hands.
-However, that does not mean that the narrative will never favor or require a shortsword over a longsword.
-A newly formed thieves guild, for example, might not have the resources to equip everyone with longswords, so their low-level agents might be equipped with shortswords.

 ### Properties